Some examples of governance standards:

 Some examples of innovation in business:

-As part of the assessment we recognise a broad spectrum of responsible business practices and certificates related to all areas of sustainability.
+As part of the assessment process, we recognise a broad spectrum of responsible business practices and certificates related to all areas of sustainability.

 Social Performance Management